Which place is cheaper, Prague or Brussels?

 Because of its large number of kid-friendly activities, Prague is very family-friendly.
 The city has a fun energy that appeals to adults and kids alike.
 Make sure you check out the Astronomical Clock and tour the famous Prague Castle.
 You'll also find the best playgrounds in town around Slavonic Island.

-Prague makes for a terrific place to visit as a couple.
+Prague is fantastic couple's destination with fun and romantic activities.
 Whether you're enjoy beautiful architecture, historical buildings, or a night out drinking, this city makes a great stop for a couple's vacation.

 You'll find somewhat comparable public transit options in both Brussels and Prague.